Atharva-Ramawat/Atharva-Ramawat/README.md

 # ABOUT ME

-Hi, I'm **Atharva Ramawat**, a third-year B.Tech Computer Science student at Shri Ramdeobaba College of Engineering and Management (RCOEM), Nagpur.
+Hi, I'm **Atharva Ramawat**, a final-year B.Tech Computer Science student at Shri Ramdeobaba College of Engineering and Management (RCOEM), Nagpur.

 I specialize in building cloud-native systems, automating deployment pipelines, and managing highly available infrastructure.
 My approach to engineering is straightforward: